-Now it is very much mainstream and everyone under 40 seems to have their eyebrows done to ensure they are ON FLEEK!
+Now it is very much mainstream and everyone under 30 seems to have their eyebrows done to ensure they are ON FLEEK!

 I am always amazed at the different styles of eyebrows people have when I am out and about.

 At £15 every 3-4 weeks that is approx £250 a year just on eyebrows!
 I’ll use my tweezers thanks.

 I loved reading new books when I was younger but being a teenage single mum put paid to me buying any books for a long time.
-I used the library instead.

 They are a great resource, not just for books.
 Many a day I spent in our library when DD1 & DD2 were younger, it’s a free activity.